AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-30-outer-wilds-review-stop-and-smell-the-pine-trees.md

 So, that's great and all—Outer Wilds is a top-notch game with lots to see and do.

 But what's up with that ending?
+(The most accessible one, at least—it's one of many you can unlock.)

 {% include posts/picture.html img="supernova" alt="Your solar system's sun collapses under its own gravity in a violent supernova." %}